temporalio/cli/temporalcli/commandsmd/commands.md

   Print properties without changing their format.
   Defaults to true.

-### temporal workflow execute: Start a new Workflow Execution
+### temporal workflow execute: Start new Workflow Execution

-Establish a new [Workflow Executions](/workflows#workflow-execution) and show its progress from stdout.
-The command blocks, returning when the Workflow Execution completes.
+Establish a new [Workflow Execution](/workflows#workflow-execution) and direct its progress to stdout.
+The command blocks and returns when the Workflow Execution completes.
 If your Workflow requires input, pass valid JSON:

 ```
 temporal workflow execute